Do you want to take your career to the next level by applying to an MBA program?

 Admissions representatives aren't' looking for someone who can just scream orders.

-They want a real leader who motivates others and help them bring the best results through guidance and positive reinforcement.
+They want a real leader who motivates others and helps them bring the best results through guidance and positive reinforcement.

 So, try to show what you've done in your past jobs while showing your positive outcomes instead of actions.